lcherone/lxc-query/docs/aliases.md

 ## Rename

-Update alias target or description.
+Rename an alias on remote.

 **Parameters & Call**